Voices of Honor - Serving America's Heroes

 Mental Healthcare: Sacred Heart University - my cohort and I have developed a suicide prevention program to recognize, reduce, or eliminate the risk factors of active military who are transitioning into civilian life.
 In addition, I lobby at the state level for legislative backing to support proper funding of multiple veteran support programs, which are crucial because they provide veterans with opportunities and much-needed resources for successful reintegration.
 Below, I drafted Red, White, Blue, and You!, a signature-based pledge of support to strengthen legislation aiming to reduce risk factors of veteran suicide, increase budgets for implementation of veteran support programs and expansions of community support.
 Advocating at the federal, state, and local levels influence how federal dollars should and can be applied to strengthen the healthcare and assistance programs provided to veterans.

-As Miss America I will be an outreach liaison connecting veterans with the necessary resources for a productive civil life and will continue my work on a national scale to create successful reintegration processes for all veterans.
-Through the Miss America Program, I can reach a wider audience by advocating, lobbying, and forming partnerships to bring Americans together to help our heroes.
+We will be outreach liaisons connecting veterans with the necessary resources for a productive civil life and will continue my work on a national scale to create successful reintegration processes for all veterans.
+Through the program, I can reach a wider audience by advocating, lobbying, and forming partnerships to bring Americans together to help our heroes.
 Our Voices of Honor benefits the quality of life of those who fight to maintain our freedom and grows our patriotic spirit which is the backbone of what many believe is the greatest country in the world - America.